jasonsbarr/yet-another-react-boilerplate/README.md

 _Note: I highly recommend setting up Prettier to run automatically in your editor so files are formatted when you change them_

+### Serve

+Serves your production build at `http://127.0.0.1:5000` and opens a new browser tab for it.

+Run with `npm run serve`

 ## Included React packages

 ### State management: Conflux